FZJ-INM1-BDA/siibra-explorer/URL_STATE.md

 ### Regions Selected - parameter

 Every region of selected parcellation has its own integer number as id.
-To select a region from URL, with templateSelected and parcellationSelected parameters, URL should contain the regionSelected parameter.
+To select the region from URL, with templateSelected and parcellationSelected parameters, URL should contain the regionSelected parameter.
 In this parameter.
 In the given example, we can see the region parameter part.

 ```
 regionsSelected=31_51_32
 ```

 in parameter, different regions are divided with "_" symbol.
 It meant that in the given example, there are 3 selected parameters - 31, 51 and 32.
-The region belongs to parcellation, so user can not add regionsSelected without templateSelected and parcellationSelected regions.
+The region belongs to parcellation, so user can not add regionsSelected without templateSelected and parcellationSelected parameters.
 Navigation parameter will be automatically added by default values.

 ### Nifti Layers - parameter

-Nifti Layers parameter adds to the application URL when the user selects the nifti layer of selected regions.
+Nifti Layers parameter adds to the application URL, when the user selects the nifti layer of selected regions.
 The value of this parameter is text.
 Especially, it is a link where the nifti file is located.
 Example

 ```